joemercer/tassos/README.md

 <p>2.
 Install Node</p>

-!!!
-Publish the notes in TODO as a gist and reference it here.
+Follow the instructions [here](https://gist.github.com/joemercer/c428589649648f91ec78).
 Then check that your Node version is at least `0.10.28`

 `$ node --version`